 Here’s the most challenging part: you need to model the way.
 You have to model the behaviors you expect from your subordinates.
 This principle is not negotiable.
 Practice what you preach.

-So, if you want them to value teamwork, you have to show two things: you are an excellent team leader to them and a good team player.
+So, if you want them to value teamwork, you have to show two things: you are an excellent team leader and a good team player.
 In addition, show them that you respect your manager because you want them to respect you.

 If you want your members to take the initiative and accept new projects, you should show the same attitude.